Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

     * z_svr_bots.iwd
 5. Paste those three items into your MW2/IW4x userraw folder.
     Example location: MW2 Folder/userraw/

->[!NOTE]
->If you do not see a userraw folder, launch IW4x and start a private match at least once.
-This should generate the folder.
-Also, do not copy the entire mod-files folder into userraw.
-Only copy the three items listed above: scripts, scriptdata, and z_svr_bots.iwd.

 6. Launch IW4x.
 7. Start a private match.
 8. If installed correctly, you should see the “Welcome to Rainy’s Mod Menu” text appear on screen.
 9. Open the menu with ADS + Melee.

-Userraw Folder Note
+>[!NOTE]

-If you do not see a userraw folder, launch IW4x and start a private match at least once.
+>If you do not see a userraw folder, launch IW4x and start a private match at least once.
 This should generate the folder.

-Do not copy the entire mod-files folder into userraw.
+Also, do not copy the entire mod-files folder into userraw.
 Only copy the three items listed above: scripts, scriptdata, and z_svr_bots.iwd.

 ![Rainy's IW4x .GSC Trickshot Mod Menu - Welcome Screen](./screenshots/welcome-screen.png)